goinvo/goinvo.com/src/case-studies/fastercures-health-data-basics.md

 ### Problem

 #### Patients don't understand what health data is or why it's important
 Comprehension of health information is fundamental to well-being, patient empowerment, and decision making.
 However, a scant 12% of US adults are health literate, and only 41% of individuals have even accessed their medical record.
-Driven by their mission to place patients first, FasterCures partnered with GoInvo to educate and engage patients on health data.
+Driven by their mission to place patients first, FasterCures partnered with GoInvo to educate and engage patients on health data.[^1]

 ### Solution